-Born in 1957, Walter Van Beirendonck started a career as a fashion designer after graduation, with his breakthrough corresponding to the participation of the Antwerp Six at the London fashion fair.
-Art, literature and music have been the basis of Van Beirendonck’s inspiration, together with influences from nature and ethnicity.
-He manages to combine colours unusually, cut innovatively, and use strong graphics in his collections.
-All his statements about everything from fashion to contemporary society are brought together in slogans and prints on his work.
-Van Beirendonck is seen as one of the most important trendsetters when it comes to men’s fashion.
-In the late 1990s he has designed the outfits for U2’s PopMart tour, and received the honorary title of Cultural Ambassador of Flanders.
-More recently, he has worked as the Artistic Director for Scapa Sports, and has had his own children’s collection, zuluPAPUWA for JBC.
-Besides working on his collections, the designer also works on different projects such a the design of theatre, film and ballet costumes, the curation of exhibitions, the design of objects, the making of images for pop bands, the illustration of books and much more.
+Art, literature and music have provided Van Beirendonck’s inspiration, together with influences from nature and worldwide ethnicities.
+He combines colours unusually, cuts innovatively and uses strong graphics in his collections.
+Bold statements – about everything from fashion to politics – are brought together in slogans and prints in his work.
+In the late 1990s, he designed the outfits for U2’s PopMart tour, and received the honorary title of Cultural Ambassador of Flanders.
+More recently, he has worked as the artistic director for SCAPA Sports, and has had his own children’s collection, zulupaPUWA, for JBC.
+Besides working on his collections, the designer also works on theatre, film and ballet costumes, exhibition curation, book illustrations and much more.

-Born in 1958, Marina Yee is a Flemish designer with a Chinese background.
-She took a course at the St Lukas Fine Arts Institute in Hasselt, then continued to study fashion at the Royal Academy of Fine Arts.
-After graduation in 1981, her fashion career took off with her men’s and women’s leather collections, but also with her prize-winning theatre costume collections.
-In 2003, she opened her workshop in the heart of Antwerp.
-Spirituality, design and respect are elements that are reflected in her work.
-A typical characteristic to her collections is her habit of re-using and reconstructing old clothes that she finds in flea markets.
+Marina is one of the more elusive members of the Antwerp Six.
+She took a course at the St Lukas Fine Arts Institute in Hasselt, then went on to study fashion at the Royal Academy of Fine Arts.
+After her graduation in 1981, her fashion career took off with her men’s and women’s leather collections, but also with her prize-winning theatre costume collections.
+She dropped off the fashion world map before re-emerging in 2018 with a small redesign of three class coats: a sailor’s coat, trench coat and parka.
+She favours simple designs made from natural materials; a typical characteristic to her collections is her habit of reusing and reconstructing old clothes that she finds in flea markets.